 Fill in the form below we'll send you our latest blog posts as soon as they're published, so you can keep up-to-date with the legalisation and travel situation across the globe.

 Our ten year anniversary is coming up, and as part of the celebrations we’ve decided to create a brand new blog series focused on giving you great information in lists of ten!
 Continuing our countdown, here’s a list of ten things you really need to know about legalising your documents for Qatar.

-The Qatar Embassy deals with both personal and commercial documents, but commercial documents must be submitted through the Arab Chamber of Commerce.
+The Qatar Embassy deals with both personal and commercial documents, as well as most commercial documents.
+There is an increased stamp fee for commercial documents however, and if it’s a Bill of Sale it must be submitted through the Arab Chamber of Commerce.
 We can offer this service, just get in touch for a quotation.

 Before certain dates, some universities do not hold records of transcripts or results.
 Qualifications can be accepted without a transcript if this is not available, but the letter must state why.